My friend was angry. He was very angry. He was furious!

 From the above sentence, we can tell that the writer’s friend was very very angry.
 However, do you think that this is an interesting or exciting way to develop a character’s feelings?
 I’m sure you would agree that there are better ways to do this!

 Hello everyone!
 I am Mr Joel, an English Teacher at Lil’ but Mighty.
-In this blog post, I will be sharing about how we can use our character’s actions and facial expressions to develop their feelings!
+In this blog post, I will be sharing about how we can use our character’s actions and facial expressions in developing and expressing character feelings!

 When you go about your daily life, do you feel emotions?
 When you see a cruel child bullying a helpless puppy, do you feel angry?
 When you receive a present from your friends, do you feel happy?